androidyue/markdown-mobile/README.md

 The server will listen on `PORT` and `HOST` environment variables if provided.
 It defaults to port `3001` and binds to all interfaces.

 While running, use the `Upload Markdown` button in the editor pane to load an existing `.md` file.
-The left panel displays the raw Markdown, and the preview pane renders it in real time.
+The left panel displays the raw Markdown, and the preview pane renders it in real time using [marked](https://github.com/markedjs/marked).

 ## systemd service